-- (c) our representatives and other third parties who act on our behalf; - (d) our suppliers; - (e) even our customers (for example, they might try to induce one of our people to give them more favourable terms). - 6.2 Bribery can occur in both the public and private sectors.
+- our employees - anyone they authorise to do things on their behalf - our representatives and other third parties who act on our behalf - our suppliers - even our customers (for example, they might try to induce one of our people to give them more favourable terms).

+Bribery can occur in both the public and private sectors.
 The person receiving the bribe is usually in a position to influence the award or the progress of business, often a government or other public official.